Daily Discipline #118

 The field in this parable stands for the world- or the place that men live.
 It is the same world that God loves.

 There are two sowers.
-The first called a man or householder is Jesus Christ Himself.
-The second called “His enemy” is Satan.
-Satan and his forces are against all that is good, true and noble.
+The first sower, called a man, householder, or farmer, is Jesus Christ Himself.
+The second sower, called “his enemy”, is Satan.
+Satan and his forces are against all that is good, true, and noble.
 He uses men as his pawns.
 Jesus Christ is always the object of Satan’s malice.
 Satan always is somewhere behind evil.

 Matthew 13:19/ John 8:44/ 1 Peter 5:8

 Notice the time of evil sowing.
 It is “while he was sleeping”.
 Satan is a coward and always chooses to work in darkness.
 Evil is sown in secret.